Listen to this article:

 - Talk with the other person to coordinate squatting down in unison (you may need to bring your feet further out)

-- As you move down, try to get thighs parallel to the ground and knees forming a right angle
+- As you move down, try to get thighs parallel to the ground and knees at a right angle

 - Feel your quads and glutes activate, pressing your backs against each other and syncing your breath